- 21 Chapter Posts

 Position: Guard, Security Supervisor

-Although an actual title did not come with the job, Jess was promoted to oversee the guards working in the southeastern Wyoming region.
+Although an actual title did not come with the job, Jess was promoted to overseeing the guards working in the southeastern Wyoming region.
 He still worked riding shotgun on high priority runs.

 |Professional Skills||- Rancher